 There has been a sharp increase in the number of alternative credit funds and private equity investors active in the Irish market in recent years.
-In the real estate sector in particular, the relatively conservative lending practices of the traditional Irish banks has resulted in many Irish real estate developers and investors seeking capital from alternative sources.
+In the real estate sector in particular, the relatively conservative lending practices of the traditional Irish banks has resulted in many Irish real estate developers and investors seeking capital from alternative sources, including certain international asset managers.

 In the SME sector, the Irish government has developed a number of initiatives to ensure that the supply of credit in the market (from bank and non-bank sources) is sufficient to meet the existing and future funding needs of SMEs.
-The Irish government has invested, via the Ireland Strategic Investment Fund, in a number of private equity credit funds who provide debt capital to Irish SMEs.
+The Irish government has, via the Ireland Strategic Investment Fund, invested directly in private companies and has also invested in a number of private equity credit funds who provide debt capital to Irish SMEs.
 Although we have seen private equity credit funds lend through a variety of financing structures, typically funds are advanced via a secured loan or from the proceeds of a note issuance programme.